@polar-sh/better-auth

 });

-Customer Meter’s contains all information about their consumtion on your defined meters.
+A method to list the authenticated user’s Usage Meters (aka Customer Meters).
+A Customer Meter contains all the information about their consumption on your defined meters.

 const { data: customerMeters } = await authClient.usage.meters.list({